-When no explanation for infertility is identified, an approach called controlled ovarian hyperstimulation may be used.
+When no explanation for infertility is identified, an approach called controlled ovarian stimulation may be used.

 Women are given a fertility drug (clomiphene), which stimulates several eggs to mature and be released, and human chorionic gonadotropin (hCG), which triggers ovulation, for up to three menstrual cycles.

-Semen is placed directly in the uterus to bypass the mucus (intrauterine insemination) within 2 days after ovulation is triggered by treatment with fertility drugs.
+Semen is placed directly in the uterus to bypass the mucus (intrauterine insemination) within 2 days after treatment with hCG.